Koningsdok: Owned by ADM

 ADM would soon built Wilhelmina Drydock, which it moored next to Koninginnedok.
-In a 1903 engineer W. Fenenga gave a description of ADM's three dry docks.
+In 1903 engineer W. Fenenga gave a description of ADM's three dry docks.
 He noted that after acquiring Koningsdok, ADM used 'these docks' to lift smaller ships, at which they served very well.

 In 1908, ADM wanted to build a fourth dock, Juliana Dock.
 It wanted to moor this at the place held by Wilhelmina Drydock.
 ADM therefore proposed to the municipality to exchange the terrain occupied by Koningsdok for a terrain north of Koninginnedok, where it would then build a new harbor for both Koningsdok and Koninginnedok.
 On 9 February 1909, Koningsdok was moved to its new location.
 In January 1911, Koninginnedok followed and was moored next to Koningsdok.

 On 17 June 1927, lightning hit Koningsdok while a group of workers was taking cover from the weather.
 At the time, the floating grain elevator Elevator No. 32 of the Graansilo and the vessel Canymedes were on the dock.
 They had been lifted earlier that day, making that everything was still damp.
 The lightning probably first hit Canymedes, and then struck below the grain elevator.

 The lightning rod of the grain elevator was not connected to the open water and therefore did not function.
 Fifteen workers taking cover below the elevator were hit and thrown into the mud.
 Four were killed immediately and seven more were hospitalized.
 Reports referred to a 'wooden' dry dock No. I, but this of course only applied to its skin.
+Dock master Mewe would later state that he felt something hitting his hat.
+Suspecting a stupid joke, he took off his hat and looked around.
+Just then, he saw his colleagues falling down.